 7. IEB Reporting

-1.1 A single Individual Excellence Board (IEB) will be convened to consider all promotions to science roles at band G and above across BBSRC.
+1.1 A single IEB will be convened to consider all promotions to science roles at band G and above across BBSRC.
 The Board will be provided with secretarial support by the People and Development Group.

-1.2 Senior science roles will be those that fulfil the requirements of a research leader, and involve a significant proportion of science and innovation vital to the establishment's remit.
+1.2 Senior science roles will be those that fulfil the requirements of a research leader, and involve a significant proportion of science,innovation and measures of esteem, which are vital to the establishment's remit.
 They will also have additional responsibilities in leadership, funding, outputs and contribution.

 1.3 The purpose of the IEB is to:

 - Ensure maintenance of high standards across BBSRC, benchmarked to external criteria

 1.4 The IEB will determine which referees to approach and the composition of the Promotion Interview Panel (PIP).

 1.5 The IEB will consider the recommendations made by the PIP and make a decision on each candidate's suitability for promotion.

 1.6 The IEB will normally meet twice per year.
 In exceptional circumstances, the chair of the IEB may accept a Personal Promotion nomination outside of the normal timetable.